-- 1. Application for Coverage - (a) Applicants seeking authorization to discharge under this general permit shall submit to the TCEQ Water Quality Division, at the address specified on the NOI form: - i a completed NOI on a form approved by the executive director; - ii a Restoration Plan as described in Part IV:
+- 1. Application for Coverage - (a) Applicants seeking authorization to discharge under this general permit shall submit to the TCEQ Water Quality Division, at the address specified on the NOI form: - i. a completed NOI form (20475); - ii. a completed Core Data Form (10400) - iii. a Restoration Plan as described in Part IV; - iv. proof of financial assurance for restoration as described in Part V; and - v. a Pollution Prevention Plan (P3) as described in Part VI. - (b) Following review of the NOI, Restoration Plan, financial assurance for restoration, and P3, the executive director may determine that: - i. the submission is complete and confirm coverage by providing a notification and an authorization number;

-- iii proof of financial assurance for restoration as described in Part V; and - iv a Pollution Prevention Plan (P3) as described in Part VI. - (b) Following review of the NOI, Restoration Plan, financial assurance for restoration, and P3, the executive director may determine that: - i the submission is complete and confirm coverage by providing a notification and an authorization number: - ii the NOI, Restoration Plan, financial assurance for restoration, and/or P3 are incomplete and send a notice of deficiency to obtain additional information to allow the submission to become complete; or - iii deny coverage.
-Denial of coverage under this general permit is subject to the requirements of $30\,\text{TAC}\,\S205.4(c)$ .

-2. Change of Ownership or Operational Control
+- ii. the NOI, Restoration Plan, financial assurance for restoration, and/or P3 are incomplete and send a notice of deficiency to obtain additional information to allow the submission to become complete; or - iii. deny coverage.
+Denial of coverage under this general permit is subject to the requirements of 30 TAC §205.4(c). - 2.
+Change of Ownership or Operational Control